ForgottenGlory/Living-Skyrim-2/README.md

 3. Install Skyrim: Special Edition.

 ### Steam Setup
+**Before proceeding, make sure that your Steam Library is not located within Windows' Program Files folder.
+Instructions on how to move your Steam Library to a different folder can be found on the internet elsewhere.**

 1. In Steam, set Skyrim: Special Edition to update only when opened.
 (Right-click > Properties… > Updates > Automatic updates > Only update this game when I launch it)
 2. In Steam, disable the Steam Overlay.
 (Right-click > Properties... > General > Enable the Steam Overlay while in-game checkbox)